vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 \( paśu\)’.
 This is a god of nature and fertility, powerful and terrifying, who joined in with the indigenous phallus cult, which sophisticated brahminical thinking transformed eventually into the abstract liṅga.
 In this aspect, Śiva is associated with the bull, nay, he is the bull.
 This aspect of his character explains the, at first sight, puzzling injunction in the Pāśupatasūtras where

-it says, that the initiate should offer, along with laughter, the sound hud
+it says, that the initiate should offer, along with laughter, the sound huḍum

-. um

 .